 Only practice these poses if you do not have a chronic injury in the hips, knees, ankles or lower back.
 If you do have an injury in one of these areas, please first seek advice from a medical professional.

 Action: When flexing your foot, move from the top of the back calf muscles out through the heel.
 When extending your foot, move from the sides of the calf muscles out through the top of the foot and the toes.
 For more advanced practitioners, when flexing your foot also keep the front ankle relaxed inward.
-When extending your foot, feel the muscles under the front of the arch move the toes.
+When extending your foot, feel the muscles in the front of the arch move the toes.

 DANDASANA (Stick pose) with Flexion and Extension of feet